deltaindustries/deltabase/README.md

 depending on what makes sense at the time.

 0.0.? - Full set of CRUD operations and rudimentary query support
-        Possibly inc/dec operations and append for lists of strings

 0.1.0 - Secondary indexes implemented to allow fast querying